-“I can make these kids feel like they are Flo-Jo out here!” she says, referring to the legendary track and field athlete Florence Griffith Joyner.
+“I can make these kids feel like they’re Flo-Jo out here!” she says, referring to the legendary track and field athlete Florence Griffith Joyner.

 Coach B’s commitment has made her a Harlem celebrity.
 Community members stop to greet her on the street.
-Children introduce her to their parents.
-Eyes light up when Coach B refers to her runners by the coveted nicknames she’s given them.
+Children gleefully introduce her to their parents.
+Eyes light up when Coach B calls runners by the coveted nicknames she’s bestowed upon them.

 As for “Coach B”: it’s short for “BooBee,” a loving nickname many kids give to a childhood coach.